 If you are on low income you can claim Council Tax Support to reduce your Council Tax bill for the home you live in.
 You can do this if you are in work or not.
 If you claim, we will work out how much benefit you get by looking at you and your household.

 - family that live with you

 - your family's income and your needs and the needs of your family.

-We don't look at either your or your family's expenses.
+We don't look at your, or your family's, expenses.
 We only look at income.
-We can only usually award you Council Tax Benefit from the date we receive your application.
+We can usually only award you Council Tax Support from the date we receive your application.